Tower Dungeon: Plot

 A necromancer seizes control after assassinating the king, imprisoning the princess in a monolithic tower.
 When the Royal Guard's assault fails, they conscript villagers like Yuva, a strong but inexperienced farmhand.
 The tower's nightmarish interior contains twisted architecture and mutated creatures, including reanimated fallen soldiers.
 As the group ascends, they face increasingly grotesque horrors while struggling with dwindling resources.
 Yuva's raw resilience proves vital against the tower's impossible geometry and supernatural threats, contrasting with the guards' formal training in this grim struggle for survival.

-Publication
+Media

+Manga

 Written and illustrated by Tsutomu Nihei, Tower Dungeon started in Kodansha's shōnen manga magazine Monthly Shōnen Sirius on October 26, 2023.
 Kodansha has collected its chapters into individual tankōbon volumes, with the first one released on February 8, 2024.
-As of September 9, 2025, five volumes have been released.
+As of September 9, 2026, seven volumes have been released.

 In July 2024, Kodansha USA announced that it had licensed the manga for English release in North America, with the first volume released on July 15, 2025.